The main EMN activities in 2022 are as follows:

 The EMN Statelessness Platform established on 20 May 2016 based on the Justice and Home Affairs Council conclusions.
 This platform intends to bring the exchange of information and good practices, raise awareness regarding this phenomenon and to bring all the relevant stakeholders in the field together.

 Networking at national and at European level

 Within this agenda the EMN regularly organises various events with the expert and the lay public, in the Slovak Republic for instance conferences, expert and educational seminars, working breakfasts, presentation meetings.
 At European level the EMN cooperates with international organisations, agencies and other institutions working in the area of migration and asylum.
 Among these are the EU agencies – EU Agency for Fundamental Rights (FRA), the European Asylum Support Office (EASO) and FRONTEX as well as Eurostat, Directorate-General for Research & Innovation (DG RTD) and European Integration Network (EIN).

-During the year 2021 the EMN National Contact Point for the Slovak Republic plans to hold number of expert meetings (e.g. with the representatives of the Migration Office of the Ministry of Interior of the Slovak Republic, Bureau of Border and Alien Police of the Police Corps Presidium, etc.), working breakfasts and the EMN educational seminar.
-At European level the Slovak Republic will participate in regular coordination meetings organised by the European Commission, as well as in cluster meetings and conferences organised by the National Contact Points in other EU Member States.
+During the year 2022 the EMN National Contact Point for the Slovak Republic plans to hold number of expert meetings (e.g. with the representatives of the Migration Office of the Ministry of Interior of the Slovak Republic, Bureau of Border and Foreign Police of the Police Corps Presidium, etc.), working breakfasts and the EMN Educational Seminar on Migration.
+At European level the Slovak Republic will participate in regular coordination meetings organised by the European Commission, as well as in expert meetings and conferences organised by the National Contact Points in other EMN Member States.